 - Press a sturdy glass against the ice dispenser bar.
-Hold glass close to dispenser opening so ice does not fall outside of glass. - 2.
+Hold glass close to the dispenser opening so ice does not fall outside of glass. - 2.
 Remove the glass to stop dispensing.

-NOTE: The first few batches of ice may have an off-flavor from new plumbing and parts.
+NOTE: The first few batches of ice may have an off taste from new plumbing and parts.
 Throw the ice away.
-Also, large amounts of ice should be taken from the ice bin, not through the dispenser.